 I-Incomplete: Must be made up no later than the end of the following semester or the grade of "F" will be assigned.
 0-points.

 AU-Audit: Course taken for no credit.
 Must be declared prior to the end of the registration period and may not be changed thereafter.
 0-points.

-W-Withdrawal: Must be prior to mid-term, otherwise WP or WF must be assigned.
-Credit hours will not be averaged into the GPA.
+W-Withdrawal: Credit hours will not be averaged into the GPA.
 0-points.